Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Compare lenders and loan programs to see what you could be eligible for — but depending on your credit score, you might end up with a higher interest rate.
+Compare lenders and loan programs to see what you might be eligible for.

-Poor credit can make it difficult to refinance to a lower interest rate or reduce your monthly payments.
-But there are options if your credit is as low as 580 — and some lenders offer loans that don’t consider your credit score at all.
+Even with poor credit, it’s possible to refinance to a lower interest rate or reduce your monthly payments.
+There are options if your credit is as low as 500 — and some lenders offer refinance mortgages that don’t consider your credit score at all.

 Here are some strategies to help you secure a mortgage refinance with a less-than-stellar credit score.